1. Set up nvm

 Replace

-with whatever you've named your service file after, running the following as root:systemctl enable my-application
+my-application with whatever you've named your service file after, running the following as root:systemctl enable my-applicationsystemctl start my-application

 To verify whether your application started successfully (don't forget to